fbpx

 I teach teachers like you how to manage your classroom so you can teach Cross-Curricular.
 I live in Boerne in the Texas Hill Country.
 I’ve been teaching for 24 years in first grade and I LOVE it!
 I am married to a band director and have two beautiful daughters: Kennedi and Presleigh.
 I love shopping, decorating and playing flute, piano and singing.

-How about a FREE Cross-Curricular School Lesson Plan that includes Reading, Writing, Math, Phonics, Poetry, Science and Social Studies!
+How about FREE Cross-Curricular Lesson Plans that include Reading, Writing, Math, Phonics, Poetry, Science and Social Studies!